 Rabbits are small mammals with fluffy, short tails, whiskers and distinctive long ears.
-There are about 30 species of rabbits around the world, and while they live in many different environments, they have many things in common.
+There are more than 30 species around the world, and while they live in many different environments, they have many things in common.

-These mammals are known for their insatiable reproductive habits for good reason.
+Rabbits are known for their insatiable reproductive habits for good reason.
 They breed three to four times each year.
-This is because only 15 percent of baby rabbits make it to their first birthday.
+This is because only 15 percent of baby rabbits make it to their first birthday, according to the Animal Diversity Web (ADW).
 So, to ensure that the population grows, rabbits have more babies.

 Each pregnancy produces three to eight babies, called kittens or kits. ("Bunny" is just an affectionate name for a rabbit, young or adult, according to Small Pet Select.)
 After four to five weeks, a kit can care for itself.
 In two or three months it is ready to start a family of its own.
 If there is a lack of natural predators, an area can quickly become overrun with rabbits.

 Rabbits are herbivores.
 This means that they have a plant-based diet and do not eat meat.
 Their diets include grasses, clover and some cruciferous plants, such as broccoli and Brussels sprouts.
 They are opportunistic feeders and also eat fruits, seeds, roots, buds, and tree bark, according to ADW.

 While originally from Europe and Africa, rabbits are now found all over the world.
 They occupy most of the world’s land masses, except for southern South America, the West Indies, Madagascar, and most islands southeast of Asia, according to ADW.
 Although originally absent from South America, Australia, New Zealand, Java, rabbits have been introduced to these locations during the last few centuries.